jvanasco/imagehelper/README.md

     deleter = imagehelper.saver.s3.SaverManager(saverConfig=saverConfig, resizerConfig=resizerConfig)
     targetFilenames = build.generate_filenames(fakedResizedImages, guid)

-the `original_filename` is needed in fake_resultset, because a resultset tracks the original file and it's type.  as of the 0.1.0 branch, only the extension of the filename is utilized.
+the `original_filename` is needed in `fake_resultset`, because a resultset tracks the original file and it's type.  as of the `0.1.0` branch, only the extension of the filename is utilized.

 ## FAQ - validate uploaded image ?

-this is simple.
+This is simple.

-1. create a dumb resizer factory
+1. Create a dumb resizer factory

     nullResizerFactory = imagehelper.resizer.ResizerFactory()

-2. validate it
+2. Validate it

     try:
         resizer = nullResizerFactory.resizer(